OpenBioCard/OpenBioCard/README.md

 ### 1. Environment Variables

-Create environment files in the `packages/worker` directory:
+Create environment files in the project root directory:

 #### `.env` (For build-time configuration)